MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-edr-profile-settings.md

 - **Windows 10 and later**: Use this platform for policy you deploy to devices managed with Intune.
   - Profile: **Endpoint detection and response (MDM)**

-- **Windows 10 and Windows Server (ConfigMgr)**: Use this platform for policy you deploy to devices managed by Configuration Manager.
+- **Windows 10, Windows 11, and Windows Server (ConfigMgr)**: Use this platform for policy you deploy to devices managed by Configuration Manager.
   - Profile: **Endpoint detection and response (ConfigMgr)**

 ## Endpoint detection and response (MDM)